WeatherRoutingTool.algorithms package

 - set_next_step_routes()[source]

-Updating all arrays according to the indices of the routes that need to be further processed in the next routing step
+Update all arrays of test routes that need to be further processed (multiple-routes approach).

 - shipparams_per_step: ShipParams